¡Obámanos! President Barack Obama's legacy for Latinos

 While different Latinos will debate whether the changes Obama made were indeed transformative, Fraga said he shifted expectations nonetheless.

-"The fact that Barack Obama, an African American son of an immigrant, became president of the United States," Fraga said, "really demonstrated to the Latino community, why not us?"
+"The fact that Barack Obama, an African American son of an immigrant, became president of the United States really demonstrated to the Latino community, why not us?"
+Fraga said.

 Additional reporting by NBC News' Sandra Lilley.